-3 Key Principles for Welcoming the Second Coming of Jesus Christ
+Here Are 3 Key Principles for How to Prepare for the Second Coming of the Lord

 Being able to welcome the second coming of theis the greatest wish of those who truly believe in the Lord.
 So how can we welcome the Lord Jesus?
-What follows is fellowship on the three main paths so that we may welcome the Lord’s return together.
+What follows is fellowship on the three principles so that we may welcome the Lord’s return together.

 - 1. Don’t Rely on Notions and Imaginings, Have a God-fearing Heart

 - 2. Actively Seek and Investigate the True Way